phklive/miden-order-book/README.md

 This will compile the project and install the `miden-order-book` binary in your Cargo binary directory.

 Make sure you have Rust and Cargo installed on your system before proceeding with the installation.
-If you don't have Rust installed, you can get it from [https://rustup.rs/](https://rustup.rs/).
+If you don't have Rust installed, you can get it from the [Rust website](https://www.rust-lang.org/tools/install).

 ## Usage